 Almost all of the fructose activities were ported to Python 3 in GSoC '18 with code in separate branches named "python3" as sugar-toolkit-gtk3 with python support was not landed till then.
-Now what remains after packaging of Sugar v0.113 by Ubuntu or Fedora is testing ported patches again, fixing flake8/PEP8 errors and warnings, if any, making changes to master and releasing the activities.
+Now what remains is testing ported patches again, fixing flake8/PEP8 errors and warnings, making changes to master and releasing the activities.